Keyboard shortcuts

 • Quickselect finds the th smallest element in expected time by partitioning around a random pivot and recursing into one side.
 It is the practical algorithm of choice for selection.

 The linear-time sorting algorithms teach an important lesson: algorithmic lower bounds depend on the model of computation.
-The bound is real for comparison-based sorting, but by stepping outside the comparison model — using integers as array indices, extracting digits — we can do better.
+The bound is real for comparison-based sorting, but by stepping outside the comparison model — using integers as array indices (counting sort), extracting digits (radix sort) — we can do better.
 The selection algorithms show that finding a single order statistic is fundamentally easier than fully sorting, requiring only time regardless of the method.

 Exercises